lisafast/lacnotredame/Content/about/2023BoardReport.md

 ## Proposed Association program for 2023-2024

-* Develop a boating team/committee for boater education and milfoil cutting
+* Develop a weed team and plan for milfoil cutting
 * Usual buoys, water testing, dam management etc.
 * Member recruitment - use MRC assessment to  data to identify missing members, add emails to list